fosalu/NEFS/README.md

 # NEFS
 NEFS (NFC Exchange File System) is a rudimentary file system for NFC devices that support NDEF storage.

-This repository is meant as a way to keep track of the NEFS specification, it's versions and their implementations.
+This repository is meant as a way to keep track of the NEFS specification, it's versions and their implementations.\
 Feel free to include this repository in your project when implementing NEFS.

+A working example of an NEFS implementation can be found here: https://github.com/fosalu/NEFSplorer